Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Customer Acquisition Payback

 Customer acquisition payback period measures how many months it takes for a new customer to generate enough gross profit to recover the sales and marketing costs you spent acquiring them.
-If you spent $1,200 in fully-loaded CAC (Customer Acquisition Cost) to acquire a customer who pays $100/month with 80% gross margins, your payback period is 15 months.
+If you spent $1,200 in fully-loaded customer acquisition costs (Customer Acquisition Cost) to acquire a customer who pays $100/month with 80% gross margins, your payback period is 15 months.

 Investors care about this metric because it determines how much capital you need to fund growth.
-Shorter payback periods mean you can reinvest customer revenue into acquiring more customers faster.
+Shorter payback periods mean you can reinvest customer revenue into acquiring more customers faster, and understanding payback improves operating leverage over time.
 Most venture-backed SaaS companies target payback periods under 18 months.